Joveyy/RoyalGenerations/characters/1300_1399/05_Trevor_I.md

 # Trevor I (1390 - 1397)
 Trevor I was the sixth monarch of Willow Creek and the fourth King of Willow Creek.
 He was born in 1373 to Queen Cheryl and Prince Neil.
-She ascended to the throne at the age of 17 upon the passing of his mother, Queen Cheryl.
+He ascended to the throne at the age of 17 upon the passing of his mother, Queen Cheryl.

 ## Spouses